 - Use devices to help prevent runaway equipment.

 - Observe signs and warnings, and keep off closed trails.

 - Know how to use the lifts safely.

 Know the code.
 It’s your responsibility.
 Officially Endorsed by National Ski Areas Association

 Trail difficulty designations are relative only to Crystal Mountain and may not correspond to difficulty designations at other skis areas.
 When new to an area, always start out on terrain well within your ability.
 Trail designations are listed on the trail map, as well as on signs at the beginning of most main trails.

 There are designated Speed Control Zones at Crystal Mountain that offer families and beginners easy terrain and slow skiing zones to enjoy their skiing experience.
 Fast skiing is not allowed in these areas, and families with beginners are encouraged to utilize these trails.
 Learn more

 Riding chairlifts is a dangerous activity that could result in injury or death if done improperly.
 As the chairlift rider it is your responsibility to know how to properly use any chairlift, and to notify the lift operator immediately if you or other riders need assistance.
-Click here for some helpful tips to remember when riding a chairlift.

 Deep Snow & Tree Well Safety

 The Pacific Northwest’s deep maritime snowpack can create the danger of being trapped in the unseen void next to large trees.
 When skiing or riding off groomed trails in deep snow conditions, always have a partner and keep each other in sight.
 Learn more